 Nepal is located southern part of Asia in between two huge countries like India and China.

-Yes, we do provide complimentary pick up if necessary which you can confirm while dealing with package.
+Yes, we provide complimentary pick up if necessary which you can confirm during the booking process.

-If you have with you already then you can bring it.
-Otherwise we do provide complementary duffel bag.
+If you have one then by all means bring it along.
+Otherwise we provide a complimentary duffel bag.

-Once you confirmed your trek with us, we prepare all necessary trekking permits for you.
+Once you confirm your trek with us we'll prepare all the necessary trekking permits for you.

-There are some restricted region in Nepal such as Manaslu, Nar Phu, Kanchenjunga, Upper Mustang, Dolpo etc. where we should have minimum two trekkers to obtain special permits.
-Otherwise we do organize single trekker too.
-You will find further information right below link.
+Some restricted regions in Nepal such as Manaslu, Nar Phu, Kanchenjunga, Upper Mustang and Dolpo require a minimum of two trekkers to obtain the necessary special permits.
+In other circumstances we are more than happy to make arrangements for solo trekkers.
+You can find further information via the following link.

 The trek where we eat and sleep in the tea houses during Himalaya is called tea house trek.
 In tea house trek, we do not need to carry tents, mattress, kitchen stuffs etc. The trek where we carry all stuffs like tents, meals, kitchen equipment etc and camp our self which is called Camping trek.